Table of Contents

 Understanding Your Results

-• Borderline: You are at the edges of the range.
-For thyroid health, this is often where symptoms begin to manifest.
-It’s a "watch and wait" or "optimise" zone.
+- Borderline: You are at the edges of the range, where symptoms often manifest.

-• Elevated/Low: Your results are outside the expected range.
-This is a clear signal to take the report to your GP for a formal clinical diagnosis and potential treatment plan.
+- Elevated/Low: Your results are outside the expected range, signaling a need for a formal clinical diagnosis from your GP.

 Conclusion: Seeing the Bigger Picture

-The path to feeling better is rarely a straight line.
-It involves ruling out the basics with the NHS, tracking your own body's signals, and using high-quality private pathology when you need a deeper, more structured look at your internal health.
+The path to feeling better involves ruling out the basics, tracking your body's signals, and using high-quality private pathology when you need a deeper look at your metabolic health.

 Final Step: If you have persistent symptoms, start a symptom diary today.
 If your GP has ruled out anaemia and common infections, consider a structured thyroid panel to provide the "snapshot" you need to move forward.
 Our IgG Food Intolerance Test is also available (currently listed at £134.25) if you suspect dietary triggers are contributing to your "mystery symptoms."